-The 2019 Book Value RSU ("BV RSU") awards will vest on May 15, 2022, based on the attainment of specified performance goals, subject to certain conditions that could accelerate their vesting.
+The 2021 BV RSUs will vest on May 15, 2024, subject to the attainment of specified performance goals, as well as certain conditions described below under "-Termination of Employment Events."
 Each vested BV RSU will be payable in one share of the Company's common stock.